 - Invoices raised on company accounts, must be paid as per terms and conditions stated on invoice.
 Failure will result in withholding of course or results/certificates.

 - For trainees who have attended one or more of our training programs, they receive a (QA Cash-Back) added directly to their online QA Wallet - can be accesed at your account dashboard - which enables them to register in further courses with discounted rates.
 This amount is valid for a year ONLY from its issuing date and could be extended as the trainee attends further trainings.

-- Delegates are responsible for payment of their own accommodation/flights/local transportation and reservations.
+- Delegates are responsible for payment of the own accommodation/flights/local transportation and reservations.

-- Attendance limit is 100% out of course duration, is the student exceeded the attendance limit; his registration will be canceled, and no even attendance certificates will be issued.
+- Attendance limit is 100% out of course duration, if the learner exceeded the attendance limit; his registration will be canceled, and no even attendance certificates will be issued.

 - The final project (if required) should be provided at its specific dates, failed to do that, will cause your cancelation from your course, even you were pass at the final examination.

-- Extra fees may be applied for shipping certificates out of the city of where the course has been held.
+- Extra fees may be applied for shipping certificates.

 - Issued Certificates should be received or advised for shipping by learner maximum by 12 months from the notification date.